dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 As an example, one can specify an indicator in the target system to summarize data for multiple data elements and import this data for a single data element in the destination system.
-As another example one can aggregate data collected at organisation unit level 4 in the target system to level 2 and import that data in the destination system.
+As another example, one can aggregate data collected at organisation unit level 4 in the target system to level 2 and import that data in the destination system.